What’s on at Wool@J13 2019?

 Do you have a fleece which you want to sell or do you simply want to buy one ?
 You may not know one end of a sheep from the other, but worry not.
 We will have a resident experts on hand to help guide both buyers and sellers We have over 70 different breeds of sheep in the UK and the fleeces produced from them will all be as different as the breed itself.
 Some will be finer and be used for knitting clothes, while, at the other end of the scale, mountain sheep will produce coarse fleece, hardwearing & downright suitable for floor covering (carpets).
 Just one interesting fact which you’ll be able to find out from our resident experts.
 Watch this space for more details

 The Knitted Tearoom

 The talented regional WI will be at it again, not only producing their rightly celebrated cakes for our visitors over the show weekend, but putting their talents to the challenge theme for this year which is ‘Down on the Farm’.
-Last year they knitted a whole tearoom which we auctioned off at the end of the weekend and in 2019, visitors will be able to adopt any or all of the knitted/crocheted/felted/sewn animals in support of Baggy Trousers, the charity which fundraises for Testicular Cancer and which we have adopted for our 2019 show.
-So, you will be able to do three things: eat, drink & adopt an animal.
+Last year they knitted a whole tearoom which we auctioned off at the end of the weekend and in 2019, visitors will be able to take part in a Silent Auction to claim any or all of the knitted/crocheted/felted/sewn animals in support of Baggy Trousers, the charity which fundraises for Testicular Cancer and which we have adopted for our 2019 show.
+So, you will be able to do three things: eat, drink & lay claim to an animal.
 Oh, and don’t forget to be merry in the meantime.
-Watch this space for more details.